40 Wonderful W-Words To Widen Your Vocabulary

 An old Scots dialect word used to mean “to whistle feebly or tunelessly.”

 Another Scots word, this time for any bizarre or fanciful contraption or device.
-Brilliantly, you can also use this one as a verb, meaning “to work in an insignificant manner.”
+Brilliantly, you can also use it as a verb, meaning “to work in an insignificant manner.”
 A wheeriorum, incidentally, is any strange-looking object the function of which isn’t immediately clear.

 It’s worth remembering the next time you go camping that a stick used to lift a pot of boiling water from a fire is a wheezle-rung.